Qiskit/qiskit-aer/CONTRIBUTING.md

 * AER_THRUST_BACKEND

     We use Thrust library for GPU support through CUDA.
-If we want to build a version of `Aer` with GPU acceleration, we need to install CUDA and set this variable to the value: "CUDA".
+If you want to build a version of `Aer` with GPU acceleration, you need to install CUDA and set this variable to the value: "CUDA".
-    There are other values that will use different CPU methods depending on the kind of backend we want to use:
+    There are other values that will use different CPU methods depending on the kind of backend you want to use:
     - "OMP": For OpenMP support
     - "TBB": For Intel Threading Building Blocks